huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the project.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param string label: the label
+   :param label: the label
+   :type label: string

 .. js:function:: map.getMetatileLayerType(metatileId)

    Gets the layer type for the specified metatile. ``0``: Middle/Top, ``1``: Bottom/Middle, ``2``: Bottom/Top.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :returns number: the layer type
+   :returns: the layer type
+   :rtype: number

 .. js:function:: map.setMetatileLayerType(metatileId, layerType)